-Stadia for the London 2012 Olympics are adjacent to the DLR line and a significant increase in passenger numbers is predicted for this part of east London.
-The future economic growth of the area is highly dependant on increasing the supporting infrastructure.
+As the stadia for the Games were adjacent to the DLR line a significant increase in passenger numbers was predicted for this part of east London.
+Post Games, the future economic growth of the area was dependent on increasing the supporting infrastructure.

 Following production of Approval in Principle (AiP) submissions, Arup produced detailed design ‘construction’ drawings with full documentation and certification.